Mixing times for the TASEP on the circle: The lower bounds in Theorems and

 \section{The lower bounds in Theorems \ref{thm:Main} and \ref{thm:Coalescence}}

-In this section, we give a proof for the lower bound of order $N^{2}k^{-1/2}$ on the mixing time in Theorem~\ref{thm:Main}, as well as for the lower bound of order $N^{2}k^{-1/2}$ on the tails of the coalescence time of two second class particles in Theorem \ref{thm:Coalescence}.
+In this section, we give a proof of the lower bound of order $N^{2}k^{-1/2}$ on the mixing time of the TASEP on the circle, as well as for the lower bound of order $N^{2}k^{-1/2}$ on the tails of the coalescence time of two second class particles.
+This completes the proof of Theorem~\ref{thm:Main} as well as the proof of Theorem~\ref{thm:Coalescence}.
 For both results, we rely on the estimates for last passage times and the coalescence of geodesics established in Sections~\ref{sec:LPPestimates} and~\ref{sec:Coalescence}.